-Follow us on
+Anatomy of a Sneaker Wave on Oregon Coast: Time Lapse Video

 Then, after about about ten minutes, I'm wandering close to the cliff and a bit south of the cove-like entrance to Moolack, which offers another 60 feet or so of hiding space if you needed it.
 But I was hugging those cliffs, hell bent on my photo expedition.
 Sure enough, a massive sneaker wave comes barreling up from far down by that tideline, and I'm knee-deep in a wild wave that did threaten to knock me against those cliffs.
 There was nowhere to run.

+Here, just minutes later, the cliffs are attacked by waves running 100 feet up the beach

-You can see the difference in the top photo, from where the breakers usually were, and then see where they had just been, up by the cliffs.
+You can see the difference in the photo just above this one, from where the breakers usually were, and then see where they had just been, up by the cliffs.

 Luckily, I only got my legs wet.
 But it was frightening.
 So I decided to stick to the cove after that, or at least near it.
 From there, I set up my camera on a tripod to automatically take time lapse shots of the beach action.
 I settle my equipment close to a small gravelly path – about 60 feet in from the cliffs, but still on the sand.

 I go walking on the beach a bit as the camera does its thing, and a couple sneaker waves come up to the edges of the cliffs and even into the cove another 20 feet.
-There's still at least 30 feet between the crazed waves and my camera gear, though I have to walk a bit briskly away from those incoming watery intruders.
+There's still at least 30 feet between the crazed waves and my camera gear, though I have to walk a bit briskly to get away from those incoming watery intruders.
 This happens three or four times, when all of a sudden one really big one appears and is clearly going to reach my gear.

 I run up the beach as fast as I can and manage to outrun all but a few inches of water, but it would've been enough to knock my camera and tripod into the big wave had I not grabbed it all just in time.
 Seriously, it was like an episode of “Mission: Impossible” or something, where doom was just a split second away.